 VOOG similarly has had drawdowns over the years, with the drawdown peaking on March 22, 2020, when the fund fell 31.41%.
 It took 55 trading sessions for the portfolio to recover from this drawdown.

 Dividends for VOOG are also distributed quarterly.
-Over the past 12 months, the dividend yields were 0.60%, and the dividends distribution for 2021 are as follows:
+Over the past 12 months, the dividends distribution for 2022 is as follows:

 The S&P 500 Growth Index has historically earned returns averaging nearly 19% since 2010.
 Because VOOG seeks to match the performance of the Growth Index, VOOG performance has similarly been high.
 Since its inception, VOOG has had average annual returns of 18.78%, and the 1-year, 5-year, and 10-year average annual returns are as follows: